 - Nicholas was External PhD examiner for Jonathon Baird, Department of Physics, Imperial College, on 3 April, 2018

-- He gave talks at Strathclyde on Gravitational Waves to Advanced Highers students, and some of their teachers, in both December 2017, and December 2018.
+- He gave talks at Strathclyde on Gravitational Waves to Advanced Highers students, and some of their teachers, in December 2017, December 2018, and December 2019.

 - Currently, Prof. Nicholas Lockerbie is a member of the UK Space Agency’s four-person LISA Project Management Committee, for the future LISA gravitational wave space project.
 This committee met in Swindon for the first time on 13 February, 2019.